pradyumnac/AliexpressOrders/README.md

 * You need to edit the path to Chromexdriver in the file
 * Also, setup the Aliexpress Username and Password as environment variables.
 This is a makeshiift arrangement to pass on the credentials.
 A more permanent solution will be used once this sotware gets a destop app

+### License
+This code ia available as free to use under MIT License.
+Please check the LICENSE File for details